influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/manage-database.md

 Use of InfluxQL database management commands in InfuxDB 2.x is limited.

-The examples in the sections below use the InfluxDB [Command Line Interface (CLI)](/influxdb/v2.4/reference/cli/influx/).
+The examples in the sections below use the [InfluxQL shell](/influxdb/v2.4/tools/influxql-shell/).
 You can also execute the commands using the 1.x compatibility API; simply  send a `GET` request to the `/query` endpoint and include the command in the URL parameter `q`.
 For more information, see [InfluxDB 1.x compatibility API](/influxdb/v2.4/reference/api/influxdb-1x/).